alexcoy06/Notes/Data_Science/ML_Models/Feature_Selection.md

 ## Filter Methods

+Filter methods rely on statistical measures to assess the relationship between each feature and the target variable independently of any machine learning algorithm.
+They are computationally efficient and are often used as a first step to eliminate irrelevant features before more sophisticated methods are applied.
+Consider using filter methods when you want a quick and interpretable way to reduce the feature space without introducing model bias.

 **1. Variance Threshold**
 Removes features with little variability that may not be informative.
 This simple method is effective for eliminating constant or near-constant features.